Sendo83/a-maze-ingly-puzzle/README.md

 Implementation notes
 --------------------
-* The script is implemented by using node.js v6.11.3
+* The script is implemented by using node.js v6.11.3.
+It's not guarenteed that it will work with node previous version.
-* Room id should start from one, otherwise the script will return an error
+* In order to execute the script the user should provide at list a valid JSON map and a valid start room (it should exists and the ID should be a number/integer)
-* Start room should exists otherwise the script will exit with a proper error message
+* If the object to collect list is empty the script will print a result with only the start room
-* Start room should be a number otherwise the script will exit with a proper error
+* An object to collect could be in more than one room, if it so the algorithm will try to collect the object contained in the room with a greater ID